numenta/nupic-legacy/README.md

 ## Build and test NuPIC:

-Set the following environment variables in your `bashrc` file. `$NUPIC` is the path to your NuPIC repository and `$NTA` is the installation path for NuPIC.
-You may set a different path for `$NTA` or specify the location with CMake with the command line option `-DPROJECT_BUILD_RELEASE_DIR:STRING=`.
+Set the following environment variables in your `~/.bashrc` file. `$NUPIC` is the path to your NuPIC repository and `$NTA` is the installation path for NuPIC.
+You may set a different path for `$NTA` or specify the location with CMake with the command line option `-DPROJECT_BUILD_RELEASE_DIR:STRING=/my/custom/path`.

     export NUPIC=<path to NuPIC repository>
     export NTA=$NUPIC/build/release